Nitrokey/nitrokey-start-firmware/doc/development.rst

 OpenOCD
 -------

-For JTAG/SWD debugger, we can use OpenOCD somehow.
+For JTAG/SWD debugger, we can use OpenOCD.

-Note that ST-Link/V2 was *not* supported by OpenOCD 0.5.0.

-It is supported by version 0.6 or later somehow, but still, you can't enable protection of flash ROM with OpenOCD using ST-Link/V2.

 GNU Toolchain
 -------------

 You need GNU toolchain and newlib for 'arm-none-eabi' target.
+In Debian, we can just apt-get packages of: gcc-arm-none-eabi, binutils-arm-none-eabi, gdb-arm-none-eabi and libnewlib-arm-none-eabi.

-There is "gcc-arm-embedded" project.
+For other distributiions, there is "gcc-arm-embedded" project.
 See: https://launchpad.net/gcc-arm-embedded/

-It is based on GCC 4.8 (as of December, 2013).
 We are using "-O3 -Os" for compiler option.

 Building Gnuk